|

 Fur Trade Bibliography by Gerhard J. Ens. (online at http://www.members.shaw.ca/CanoeBC/heritage/biblio.htm).

-"forts" of the earliest west were private commercial
+"forts" of the early west in the time of the mountain men were private commercial

 trading posts, not military fortifications.
 The owners wanted to have good relations with the natives and